TimGrt/Ansible-Best-Practices/docs/mindset/zen.md

 If you are a programmer creating Ansible modules and plugins, assume you are not the target audience for what you are developing and your target audience won’t have the same skills and resources you possess.

+## Clear, Concise, Simple

-## Clear is better than cluttered.
+ is better than cluttered.

 Concise is better than verbose.
 Simple is better than complex.
 Readability counts.

 These are really just interpretations of aphorisms in “The Zen of Python”.
 The last one is taken directly from it because you can’t improve on perfection.